Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_NCN.md

 ## Validate: Master Node

-Validate the master node added successfully.
+Validate theat the master node added successfully.

-1. Verify the new node is in the cluster.
+1. Verify that the new node is in the cluster.

     Run the following command from any master or worker node that is already in the cluster.
 It is helpful to run this command several times to watch for the newly rebuilt node to join the cluster.
 This should occur within 10 to 20 minutes.